Advisory Board

 Sofia joined the Coalition for Clean Air in 2022 and is working on protecting air quality, promoting a sustainable and equitable transportation system, and stopping the climate change crisis.
 Her work mainly revolves around working with transportation agencies to ensure California is funding projects that reduce vehicle miles traveled, reduce GHG and air pollutant emissions, and promote equity.
 She has also been active at the legislative level, calling for more funding to be awarded to active transportation and transit programs, and promoting bills that would reduce emissions in disadvantaged communities, improve agency accountability, and incentivize the switch to zero-emission vehicles.
 Recently, she has been engaged in calling for agencies to stop funding highway expansion projects which will only increase air pollution and contribute to climate change while worsening traffic.
 Sofia holds a Masters in Environmental Law and Policy from Vermont Law School and a BA in Environmental and Sustainability Studies from Bard College at Simon’s Rock.

-Kendra is the Executive Director of the California Bicycle Coalition, and has spent the past 15 years working to increase opportunities for everyone to safely bike, walk, and take transit.
-Kendra came to CalBike following seven years managing active transportation plans and corridor studies as a project manager for a consulting firm, and also spent several years in state government advising agency staff on active transportation planning, design, and programming.
+Kendra has spent the past 18 years working to increase opportunities for everyone to safely bike, walk, and take transit.
+Prior to joining CalBike, Kendra managed active transportation plans and corridor studies for a consulting firm, and also spent several years in state government advising agency staff on active transportation planning, design, and programming.
 Kendra is certified by the American Institute of Certified Planners (AICP), and holds an MS in Community Development from UC Davis and a BA in Sociology from UC Santa Cruz.
 She serves on the boards of the Association of Pedestrian and Bicycle Professionals and the Sacramento Valley Section of the American Planning Association.

 Carter advocates for zero emissions transportation options that support equitable access for all.
 Rubin leads NRDC's state-level transportation advocacy to ensure that transportation investments and policy support climate-friendly and equitable communities.
 He previously served for five years in the Los Angeles mayor’s office, working on transportation policy and public administration.
 Rubin earned his master's in urban and regional planning at the University of California, Los Angeles, where he focused on transportation, land use, and parking.
 He is based in NRDC’s Santa Monica office.

 Laurel Paget-Seekins is a Senior Policy Advocate at Public Advocates working on transit and climate justice at the local, regional, and statewide levels in California.
-She is a member of the state Transit Transformation Task Force and staffs the Voices for Public Transportation coalition.
+She was a member of the state Transit Transformation Task Force and staffs the Voices for Public Transportation coalition.
 Laurel started in public transit as an organizer in Atlanta working with riders and workers to improve transit service and address structural racism in transportation.
 She has a Ph.D. in Civil Engineering from Georgia Tech and was a post-doc at the Technical University of Munich and the Bus Rapid Transit Center in Santiago, Chile.
 Laurel worked for 6 years at the MBTA and MassDOT in the intersection of data, policy, and community engagement.
-She was a 2021 Open Society Foundations Leadership in Government fellow.